RUDRAKSH-7/SOUND-BOARD/README.md

 > The **UI kit is nearly complete** and serves as the foundation for the final application.

 ---
+⚠️ NOTE : THERE ARE GONNA BE TWO VERSION OF THIS PYTHON APP, one for the terminal other for the GUI, however both may share the same functionality.
+For prototyping purposes Terminal version will be updated more frequently than GUI (GUI COMPONENTS TAKE MORE TIME TO BE RESOLVED AND DESIGNED)
+---
 ## ✨ Features

 - 🎨 Custom UI kit built with raylib